The Coracle

 Google Earth

 William was born around 1831 in Misterton, a small village in Leicestershire.
 Having married and fathered two children, he ran off to sea soon after, supposedly inspired by sea shanties heard in the pubs of old England.
 After a bit of whaling and some gold panning in America, he returned to the sea but decided to jump ship in Polynesia.
 Ships there were aplenty, which possibly made the island slightly less remote back then.
 Only slightly mind.
-He popped up as manager of Palmerston, in a deal with a Tahiti based Scottish trader called Mr Brander to produce copra (dried coconut kernel).
+After living in a few other Cook Islands, he popped up as the manager of Palmerston, having struck a deal to produce copra (dried coconut meat) with John Brander, a Scottish trader based on Tahiti.
 Brander’s ships gradually stopped coming to collect the island harvest but William liked his new home so much that he never left.

 Despite the odd hurricane, his house still stands today, built mainly from the wreck of the Annie Laurie which foundered soon after he arrived.
 Maybe it wasn’t a paradise of domestic bliss since he was said to always carry a revolver, after a plot on his life by some of his wives.
 In their defence, he was possibly a bit of a tyrant and forced everyone on the island to only speak English.
 One happy upshot of this that particularly excites linguists, is his descendants’ wonderful old accent the like of which you won’t have heard before unless you were picking apples in a West Country orchard circa 1854.
-Old William sadly died of malnutrition when the thousands of coconut trees he planted got blight but the wifelets did manage 17 children.
-Old man Marsters offspring now number in the tens of thousands across the Pacific, although the permanent population on the ancestral home is down to 58 descendants, keeping the Marsters vibe alive.
+Old William sadly died of malnutrition when the thousands of coconut trees he planted got blight but he left behind 23 children and 134 grandchildren.
+Old man Marsters offspring now number in the tens of thousands across the Pacific, although the permanent population on the ancestral home is down to 35 descendants, keeping the Marsters vibe alive.

 Ownership of the island was a little messy.
 By the late 1880s, there was much heated debate and letter writing between acting consuls, high commissioners and ultimately Downing Street.
 Eventually, in 1892, William received a 21 year lease to live there from Queen Victoria.
 How she came to own it is the story of the Empire itself, it was certainly in a far more genteel manner than Gibraltar or Jamaica but presumably, the competition among world superpowers wasn’t that intense.
-The island is now owned by the descendants of wives 2-4 and administered by the Cook Islands Government in association with New Zealand.
-You’ll still find pictures of Queenie in people’s homes though, the Duke of Edinburgh has visited three times, English is the lingua franca and a nice cup of tea is still the hot drink of choice.
+The island is now owned by the descendants of his Palmerston wives and administered by the Cook Islands Government in association with New Zealand.
+You’ll still find pictures of the British royalty in people’s homes though, the Duke of Edinburgh visited three times and a nice cup of tea is still the hot drink of choice.

 Top fact: the best spot on the island for parrot fishing is called Scratch My Arse Rock, named by William, maybe as a riposte to those back in the UK.